nginx/unit-docs/source/index.rst

   <configuration-routes-proxy>`, and local :ref:`apps
   <configuration-applications>`

-- Requests are filtered and dispatched with compound :ref:`matching rules
+- Requests are filtered and dispatched with complex :ref:`matching rules
-  <configuration-routes-matching>`
+  <configuration-routes-matching>` that support :ref:`regular expressions
+  <installation-config-src-pcre>`

 - Apps in multiple languages and language versions run :ref:`side by side
   <configuration-applications>`